Category: Planning & Logistics

 Do I Really Need Ortliebs?
 A Buyer’s Guide To Panniers For Cycle Touring

 One day in 1884, Thomas Stevens left California on a bicycle, carrying a bag of gold and a pistol rolled up in a blanket, and became the first person in recorded history to cycle round the world.
 Today’s bicycle travellers pack a little more gear than that!
-That’s because we want to enjoy seeing the world, rather […] Continue reading →
+That’s because we want to enjoy seeing the world, rather than bribing and bullying our way through our bike tours as Stevens did.
+To carry all the cycle touring equipment commonly used today – ultralight tents, camping stoves & cookware, clothes, toolkits, and other core kit-list items – most bike tourers attach panniers to their… Continue reading →

 -